pfsense/docs/source/nat/static-port.rst

 handful of protocols, including IPsec and some games, which suffer from this limitation.

-Automatic Outbound NAT rules on pfSense will retain the source port for UDP 500 (ISAKMP for IPsec VPN traffic) by default because this traffic will almost always be broken by rewriting the source port.
+Automatic Outbound NAT rules on the pfSense firewall will retain the source port for UDP 500 (ISAKMP for IPsec VPN traffic) by default because this traffic will almost always be broken by rewriting the source port.

 Setting Static Port using Hybrid Outbound NAT
 ---------------------------------------------